Back to Blog Menu

 4. “We’re not paying attention to details.”

-Broken links, typos, or sender names like “info@yourorg.com” don’t just look sloppy—they feel careless.
-And next-gen donors value professionalism, even in informal formats.
+Broken links, typos, or sender names like “info@yourorg.com” don’t just look sloppy, they feel careless.
+And donors value a certain level of professionalism, even in informal formats.
 Mistakes erode trust.

 5. “You don’t need to reply.”

 One-way messaging is a missed opportunity.
-Including reply options, polls, or even “hit reply and tell us” moments invite dialogue—and that’s exactly what next-gen donors want.
+Including reply options, polls, or even “hit reply and tell us” moments invite dialogue and that’s exactly what donors want.
 They don’t just want to give.
 They want to belong.

 The fix?
 Clean up your email hygiene.